-Previously, the entire contents of Bigfoot Book The Beginning, just like all my other Bigfoot books was shared live, here on my website.
+When I first started writing the book, the entire contents of The Beginning, just like all my other Bigfoot books was shared live, here on my website.
 You were able to follow along on my Bigfoot journey as I posted each episode as it was written.
-I am no longer posting those book episodes live, the exception being each episode of my new book Conversations With Sasquatch, The Night Shift.
+I am no longer posting those book episodes live, the exception being each episode of my new book Conversations With Sasquatch, Fire Storm.
 You can follow along for free as I write this book 5 in the Conversations With Sasquatch Series.
 Bigfoot book The Beginning is now available only on Amazon Vella for a small fee.
 I hope you enjoy the journey and maybe even learn a thing or two from the beings that live on the other side.

 Besides the occasional Sasquatch, I also have other interesting visitors in the night; shy creatures with big eyes imbued with whirling pools of unfathomable depths.
 It is said by spiritualist friends, that you are not supposed to look into those bottomless sockets for fear they might steal your soul away and leave you in a black fog like Alzheimers.
 I definitely wouldn’t want that, but I admit, I can’t restrain myself, I often look into those whirling pools anyway.